mlflow/mlflow/docs/source/deep-learning/tensorflow/guide/index.rst

 To manually set up the signature, you can pass a ``signature`` parameter to :py:func:`mlflow.tensorflow.log_model()`.
-You will need to set the input schema by specifying the ``dtype`` and ``shape`` of the input tensors, and wrap it with :py:func:`mlflow.types.schema.TensorSpec`.
+You will need to set the input schema by specifying the ``dtype`` and ``shape`` of the input tensors, and wrap it with :py:func:`mlflow.types.TensorSpec`.
 For example,

 .. code-block::